AppGeo/stillalive/readme.md

 Confirm a process is still alive, and if it isn't, send an email about it.

-Now works with any SMTP provider or Mandrill.
+This now works with any SMTP provider or Mandrill.
 If using SMTP, specify your SMTP provider in your json such as:

 ```js
 {